laurencelundblade/QCBOR/README.md

 **Comprehensive test suite** – Easy to verify on a new platform or OS with the test suite.
 The test suite dependencies are minimal and the same as the library's.

-## Spiffy Decode

-These are functions to decode particular data types.
-They are an alternative to and built on top of QCBORDecode_GetNext().
-They do type checking and in some cases sophisticated type conversion.

-Spiffy decode supports easier map and array decoding.
-A map can be descended into with QCBORDecode_EnterMap().
-When a map has been entered, members can be retrieved by label.
-Detection of duplicate map labels, an error, is automatically performed.

-An internal error state is maintained.
-This simplifies the decode implementation as an error check is only needed at the end of the decode, rather than on every function.

-An outcome is that decoding implementations are simple and involve many fewer lines of code.
-They also tend to parallel the encoding implementations as seen in the following example.

-     /* Encode */
-     QCBOREncode_Init(&EncodeCtx, Buffer);
-     QCBOREncode_OpenMap(&EncodeCtx);
-     QCBOREncode_AddTextToMapSZ(&EncodeCtx, "Manufacturer", pE->Manufacturer);
-     QCBOREncode_AddInt64ToMapSZ(&EncodeCtx, "Displacement", pE->uDisplacement);
-     QCBOREncode_AddInt64ToMapSZ(&EncodeCtx, "Horsepower", pE->uHorsePower);
-     QCBOREncode_CloseMap(&EncodeCtx);
-     uErr = QCBOREncode_Finish(&EncodeCtx, &EncodedEngine);

-     /* Decode */
-     QCBORDecode_Init(&DecodeCtx, EncodedEngine, QCBOR_DECODE_MODE_NORMAL);
-     QCBORDecode_EnterMap(&DecodeCtx);
-     QCBORDecode_GetTextStringInMapSZ(&DecodeCtx, "Manufacturer", &(pE->Manufacturer));
-     QCBORDecode_GetInt64InMapSZ(&DecodeCtx, "Displacement", &(pE->uDisplacement));
-     QCBORDecode_GetInt64InMapSZ(&DecodeCtx, "Horsepower", &(pE->uHorsePower));
-     QCBORDecode_ExitMap(&DecodeCtx);
-     uErr = QCBORDecode_Finish(&DecodeCtx);

-The spiffy decode functions will handle definite and indefinite length maps and arrays without the caller having to do anything.
-This includes mixed definite and indefinte maps and arrays.
-(Some work remains to support map searching with indefinite length strings.)

-## v2

-** Tag decoding

-** Map Sorting

-** Serialization Modes

-** Files Rearrangement

-** Bignumber ??

 ## Comparison to TinyCBOR